Sonic Adventure 2 bug list

 Chao Color Problems (2012 only)

-Shiny two tone Chao colors are off from what they should be.
-Possibly due to the rushed condition of the port.
-For example a Shiny two tone run/run/dark Chao will be red with light yellow stripes rather than Black with red stripes.
+Shiny two-tone Chao colors are off from what they should be in the 2012 re-release, possibly due to the rushed condition of the port.
+For example, a Shiny two-tone run/run/dark Chao will be red with light yellow stripes rather than black with red stripes.

 Chao Key Glitch (2012 Only)

--Go to 2p battle mode, set the match to 2/3 with no time limit.
+- Go to 2P Battle mode and set the match to 2/3 with no time limit.

--Complete the set so the stage you want is the final round, select "No" on the Continue screen & go to Stage Select.
+- Complete the set so the stage you want is the final round, then select "No" on the Continue screen & go to Stage Select.